memgraph/memgraph/docs/feature_spec/high_availability.md

 The problem lies in the fact that there is still a record within the internal storage of our old leader with the same transaction ID and GID as the recently committed record by the new leader.
 Obviously, this is broken.
-As a solution, we will prefix the transaction ID with the Raft term, thus ensuring that the transaction IDs will differ.
+As a solution, on each transition from `Leader` to `Follower`, we will reinitialize storage, reset the transaction engine and recover data from the Raft log.
+This will ensure all ongoing transactions which have "polluted" the storage will be gone.

 "When will followers append that transaction to their commit logs?"